SteveDeJongh/LS_170/review.md

 -Internet sockets (Such as TCP/IP socket): a mechanism for inter-process communication between networked processes.

 48. **Is TCP connectionless?
 Why?**
 TCP is a connection ortiented protocol.
-IT does not start sending application data until a connection has been established.
+The transmission protocol does not start sending application data until a connection has been established using the TCP three way handshake.

 49. **How do sockets on the implementation level relate to the idea of protocols being connectionless or connection-oriented?**
 In a connectionless system, we could assign 1 port to a particular process running on an that machine, and listen for all incoming traffic directed to that port.